turnkeylinux-apps/tkldev/docs/tips/iso-to-usb.md

 be used.
 Be careful that you are writing to the right device as the contents of it will be lost.

-The follwoing instructions are for Linux, but will likely also work on Mac.
+The following instructions are for Linux, but will likely also work on Mac.
 The first step is to confirm the identify the device path (e.g., /dev/sdc) of your USB drive.
 There are a number of ways to do that, but 'lsblk' works well.
 E.g. an "8GB" USB ('lsblk' reports size in GiB):